Programs and Services

 Metropolitan Family Services North, in partnership with the Northwest Center, is part of the Chicago Department of Public Health’s Healthy Chicago Equity Zones initiative, in the northwest region.
 The program focuses on hyper-local strategies to confront the social and environmental factors that contribute to health and racial inequity – with the ultimate goal of closing Chicago’s racial life expectancy gap.

-Senior Homeowners Program serves low- to moderate-income homeowners age 60 or older who have difficulty maintaining their homes.
+Serves low- to moderate-income homeowners age 60 or older who have difficulty maintaining their homes.
 The program provides referrals to reputable home repair contractors, and links seniors to city departments and programs to help maintain their property.
 We also conduct workshops on topics such as reducing consumer fraud.
 It includes in-home or office assessments, family and individual counseling, support groups, case management and links to community resources.